| ||May 2015 Writing Contest |

 Three simple rules for the Stage of Life student writing contest.

 1) This is a Non-Fiction essay contest.

 2) Essays are 500 words or less.

-Finalists, Runners Up, and the Winner will be posted on our writing contest winners page after December 26, 2014.
+The adult winner will be posted on our writing contest winners page after June 26, 2015.

 Writing Contest Resources

 Thought Provoking Videos About Teachers and the Impact They Make:

 Rita Pierson’s Ted Talk “Every Kid Needs a Champion”